justanotherdot/justanotherdot/site/posts/picking-variants-or-fields-out-of-collections-of-enums.md

 collection in hand, you can write a simple method that operates on the type named something like `as_foo` where foo is the name of the variant or field name you are after.
-There's a clippy lint that says `as_*` functions should always take references should I've followed the lint in the following example but it doesn't really matter what you name the method and it's fine to have the method take ownership of the value, too, if that makes sense for your use case.
+There's a clippy lint that says `as_*` functions should always take references so I've followed the lint in the following example but it doesn't really matter what you name the method and it's fine to have the method take ownership of the value, too, if that makes sense for your use case.
 When you define a method you can use it either with the basic method syntax